 About Next Generation STING Agonists

 All of Spring Bank’s next generation STING agonists are specifically designed to be conjugated with antibodies as antibody-drug conjugates (ADCs) for a possible targeted delivery approach.
-These compounds are more potent than currently available STING modulators and have the potential to be administered intravenously.
+These compounds are potentially more potent than currently available STING modulators and have the potential to be administered intravenously.

 About SB 11285